What is zygote intrafallopian transfer (ZIFT)?

 - An anatomic problem with the uterus, such as severe intrauterine adhesions

-- Sperm that are not able to penetrate an egg
+- Sperm that is not able to penetrate an egg

 ZIFT is commonly chosen by couples who have failed to conceive after at least one year of trying and who have failed five to six cycles of ovarian stimulation with intrauterine insemination (IUI).